touche-webis-de/touche-code/clef24/human-value-detection/approaches/random-baseline-notebook/README.md

-# Random Baseline TIRA Image for Task 2 @ CLEF 2024 Lab
+# Random Baseline TIRA Image for ValueEval'24 @ CLEF 2024 Lab
 Random baseline for the task on Human Value Detection.

 ## Requirements